devstructure/ubuntu/README.md

 Ubuntu for DevStructure
 =======================

-Build a custom Ubuntu ISO for DevStructure by downloading, extracting, tweaking, and packaging the stock Ubuntu ISO.
+Build a custom Ubuntu ISO for Vagrant by downloading, extracting, tweaking, and packaging the stock Ubuntu ISO.

 Build dependencies